Setup & Options

 /// Gets or Sets if we should disable constraints before making apply changes

-/// Default value is true
+/// Default value is false

 /// </summary>